Cannstatter Volksfest

-The Cannstatter Volksfest is an annual three-week Volksfest (beer festival and travelling funfair) in Stuttgart, Germany.
+The Cannstatter Volksfest is an annual three-week Volksfest (beer festival and travelling funfair) in Stuttgart, in the German state of Baden-Württemberg.
 It is sometimes also referred to by foreign visitors as the Stuttgart Beer Festival, although it is actually more of an autumnal fair.

 The festival takes place at the Cannstatter Wasen from late September to early October, spanning a period over three weekends, ending the second Sunday in October.
 The extensive Wasen area is in the Stuttgart city district of Bad Cannstatt, near the river Neckar.
 A smaller variant of the Stuttgart festival, the Stuttgart Spring Festival, is also held each year in Wasen.

-Background

 Although the Volksfest is not strictly speaking a beer festival, it is considered by many to be the second largest beer celebration in the world after the Munich Oktoberfest.
 According to estimates about 4.2 million people visited the festival in 2006.
 The Volksfest begins one week later than the Oktoberfest.

+History

+The first Cannstatter Volksfest was conceived as a celebration of agriculture after a period of crop failures and famine as a result of the volcanic winter following the 1815 eruption of Mount Tambora in Indonesia.
+The inaugural event was held in a meadow near the River Neckar on 28 September 1818, and featured displays of agricultural technology and a "Fruchtsäule" (Fruit Column) display covered with fruits, vegetables, and grains donated by King Wilhelm I.

+In the following decades, the Volksfest grew and evolved beyond its agricultural focus.
+In 1841, the festival's first parade was held, which featured over 10,000 participants and 100,000 spectators.